bencodesall/bencodesall/README.md

 - Gallup Strengths Finder
   - Learner, Inputs, Intellection, Strategic, Belief
 - Eniagram
-  - people say I'm a solid 5. _I firmly reject this "personality" test, out-of-hand, because it is directly descended from occult, numerological, esoteric systems developed by Gurdjieff-ian mysticism._
+  - people say I'm a solid 5. _I mostly reject this "personality" test, out-of-hand, because has very flimsy empirical validation of testing and results.
+I see it more like a mood ring than a true representation of personality.
+If it helps you, fine.
+Just don't call me a number._

 ---